Education

 Year 2:

-Fellows begin research in the first year and complete meaningful projects during their time here.
-With the support of the BMI and Clinical Faculty, Fellows will play a primary role in the design, development and implementation of various IT applications and Quality improvement projects.
+Fellows begin research in their first year and complete meaningful projects in quality improvement, data analytics, machine learning and population health in their area of interest, and with the support of the Biomedical and Clinical Informatics faculty.
+They play a primary role in the design, development and implementation of various IT applications and quality improvement projects.
+Fellows receive guidance in disseminating their work through publications and presentations at conferences.

 Clinical rotations: